How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Full-Duplex Nodes vs. Repeaters

 A Cross-Band Full-Duplex personal node (ie. that has duplex=3 in rpt.conf) does not repeat receive audio into the transmit audio.
 This is an important distinction and I do not recommend that this node design be used as a repeater or in a commercial application.
 A common misconception is that a full-duplex node is a repeater.
 This is not a valid assumption, and building a repeater is not the subject of this guide.
-As a result of this misconception I occasionally hear objections that you can't use Chinese HTs, or HTs at all.
-These types of vast overgeneralizations tend to come from pedantic types who think there is only one way to do things.
-ASL was used more for repeaters than personal nodes in the beginning because things like RPi's and MicroPC's did not yet exist or were not powerful enough to run Linux and Asterisk, and FCC-certified $25 HTs did not yet exist.
-But things have changed and there are now many ways to build a node, which if properly done can deliver excellent audio quality on par with the best Analog FM repeater systems.
+ASL was used more for repeaters than personal nodes in the beginning because things like RPi's and MiniPC's did not yet exist or were not powerful enough to run Linux and Asterisk, and FCC-certified ~$20 HTs did not yet exist.
+But things have changed and there are now many ways to build a node, which if properly done can deliver professional-grade audio quality and long-term reliability.

 A full-duplex personal node can be used as a repeater (by setting duplex to 2 or 4 in rpt.conf), but that defeats one of the main benefits of a full-duplex personal AllStar node – the ability to hear audio from other connected nodes at all times without your own outgoing audio being repeated back, and thus no need to use a headset or headphones.
 This gives much better situational awareness and flexibility than a simplex node because if someone else keys up while you're talking you hear it right away and can then unkey thereby preventing a double, or you can both continue talking.
 In that case the conversation can work just like a good quality speakerphone.
 ASL is based on Asterisk – an enterprise-grade phone switch system that supports full-duplex by default for all users, thus anyone can key up with a quick comment or break any time.
 There are applications where a small low-cost portable repeater is useful though, such as if traveling with other hams to a remote area or field day site.
 For occasional repeater use this node design works well and provides the majority of ASL's features at a very low cost.
 You can even add additional receivers (eg. $25 HTs) along with a simple audio mixer circuit to provide true multi-user full-duplex functionality.